-T, Y, U and Z will continue to make periodic capital contributions to P to enable it to pay its operating costs and other obligations.
+As members of P, Y and Z ("Members") have made (and are expected to continue to make) periodic capital contributions to P to enable it to pay its operating costs and other obligations.
 A proforma attached to the ruling request demonstrates that project expenses are expected to exceed revenues.
-In connection with the sale, P entered into an Operation and Maintenance Agreement with W (an affiliate of X) for the operation and maintenance of the Facility.
+In connection with the sale, P entered into an Operation and Maintenance Agreement with V (a wholly-owned subsidiary of X) for the operation and maintenance of the Facility.